kusamanetwork/userguide/docs/try/validate.md

 ## Bond KSM

-**Note:** For the soft launch period you must make your Controller and Stash accounts the same accounts.
+**Note:** For the soft launch period, you must make your Controller and Stash account the same accounts unless you have two accounts that have KSM.

 It is now time to set up our validator.
 We will do the following: